Zeta1209/arr-suite-with-proxmox/README.md

 mkdir /mnt/MyNAS/ && mkdir /mnt/MyNAS/Media
 ```
 ## 2. Then we need to manually mount the shared folder:
-##### Here the "-t nfs" specify the filesystem and the "-o vers=4.1" specify the version of NFS (those are both optional but In my case to avoind any compatiblity issues I do specify it.
+##### Here the "-t nfs" specify the filesystem and the "-o vers=4.1" specify the version of NFS (last one is optional but In my case to avoid any compatiblity issues.
+I do specify it.
 ```bash
 mount -t nfs -o vers=4.1 nas-ip-address:/Volume1/Media /mnt/MyNAS/Media
 ls -a /mnt/MyNAS/Media